AnikaJagati/mywebpage/README.md

 # mywebpage
-### static Portfolio website for Anika Jagati using HTML and CSS
+### static Portfolio website by Anika Jagati using HTML and CSS